Here's what you can expect to experience when you arrive on a Saturday morning.

 - We'll then sing together.
 Sometimes we sing hymns.
 Sometimes we sing contemporary praise songs.
 Sometimes we sing older choruses.
 Sometimes we do a mixture.
 The words are on the screen and we invite you sing along as we praise God through music.

 - We sometimes stay seated as we sing until the prayer is given after which we stand for what we call the "opening song."
 Please feel free to stand or sit as is comfortable for you.

-- Next we have a time of sharing praises and prayer requests after which someone prays on behalf of all.
+- Next we have a time of testimony and prayer that is led by one of our members.

 - Next, we sometimes have a special song that's played or sung.
 It's a wonderful opportunity for someone to share their musical gifts while also helping us transition to the sermon.